lastefoto-ee/lastefoto-ee.github.io/content/en/project/babies/index.md

 Price **110** €

+{{< gallery album="baby" >}}

 ## Baby photo shoot (4-11 months) - Package M

-The main bias is done on the baby, I photograph him from various angles on a posing pillow (beanbag) and props, we make general family photos and separate shots with mom-dad and brother-sister.
+In this package, the baby is also the main bias, I photograph him from different angles on a posing pillow (beanbag) and props.
+We'll make general family photos and separate pictures with mom-dad and brother-sister.

 The photo shoot includes:
 * baby photo shoot on a posing pillow (beanbag) and in props